Yomguithereal/baobab/README.md

 *write*

-Will fire whenever the tree is written.
+Will fire whenever the tree is written (synchronously, unlike the `update` event).

 ```js
 tree.on('write', function(e) {